 Step 4: Communicate the clear link between modernization targets and business goals company-wide

-- Codify the SMART goals for the modernization effort and their impact to the company bottom line.
+- Codify the SMART goals for the modernization effort and their impact on the company’s bottom line.

 - Demonstrate how departments can work together to contribute to those.